Download all exemplars

 The student has described, in detail, a variation in the temporal pattern of London’s population growth, with supporting statistical evidence.
 They have introduced major contributing factors responsible for this variation (1).

-To reach Excellence, the student could show how the two factors discussed as contributing to the variation in the pattern are linked, which would demonstrate insight, for example by showing the link between the shortage of housing resulting from the war and the local authority policies relating to the housing issue.
+To reach Excellence, the student could show how the two factors discussed as contributing to the variation in the pattern are linked.
+For example, by showing the link between the shortage of housing resulting from the war and the local authority policies relating to the housing issue.

 The pattern aspect needs to be extended to show a full explanation.